-- 10.5 An application for an advance ruling has to be made in the prescribed form (Borang KA [1/2007]) and by furnishing the following informations:- - a complete description of all relevant facts to an arrangement, including assumptions that would be made (if any) by the person in respect of the arrangement, names, addresses, business activities and any other relevant particulars of all parties to the arrangement; - b. the tax issues to be considered by the DGIR; - c. the provisions of the Act that relate to the issues raised in the application which include sections of the Act that are relevant to the application, appropriate case laws, published commentaries (if any), and legal reasons that support the person's interpretation of the sections involved; - d. state the stand or opinion on the tax treatment that should be accorded to the proposed arrangement for which the advance ruling is sought and identifying the relevant provisions of the Act applicable to it. - e. commercial or business reasons for the arrangement, if applicable; - f. copies of all relevant documents with the relevant parts or passages identified; - g. the period or year(s) of assessment to which the advance ruling application relates; and - h. a statement identifying whether a previous advance ruling application has been previously made by the applicant on the same or a similar arrangement.
+- 10.5 An application for an advance ruling has to be made in the prescribed form (Borang KA [1/2007]) and by furnishing the following information:- - a complete description of all relevant facts to an arrangement, including assumptions that would be made (if any) by the person in respect of the arrangement, names, addresses, business activities and any other relevant particulars of all parties to the arrangement; - b. the tax issue to be considered by the DGIR; - c. the provision of the ITA that relates to the issue raised in the application which include section of the ITA that is relevant to the application, appropriate case laws, published commentaries (if any), and legal reason that support the person's interpretation of the section involved; - d. state the stand or opinion on the tax treatment that should be accorded to the proposed arrangement for which the advance ruling is sought and identify the relevant provision of the ITA applicable to it. - e. commercial or business reason for the arrangement, if applicable; - f. copies of all relevant documents with the relevant parts or passages identified; - g. the period or year of assessment to which the advance ruling application relates; and - h. a statement whether an advance ruling application has been made previously by the applicant on the same or a similar arrangement.
 If so, state the outcome of the advance ruling application and the IRBM reference number of the advance ruling issued.